MeeraSharma/EE-1/docs/index.md

 # Basic Linear Regression
 ## Multivariate Linear Regression
-We will begin by first exploring the importance of each explantory variable.
+First, all explantory variables are used to construct the linear regression model.
+After exploring the importance of each variable, only those whose *p-value is less than 0.05* are chosen to build a refined model.
+### Heating Load

 In [16]